samschool789/readme-generator/README.md

   * [Questions](#questions)

   ## Installation
-  VS code, terminal or gitbash to run command line
+  VS code and bash or terminal
   ## Usage
-  Running the command line you enter 'node index.js' then follow prompts
+  use command line then follow prompts then it makes a readme file
   ## License
   This project is license under MIT
   ## Contributing
-  n/a
+  na
   ## Tests
   node index.js
   ## Questions